 From the main WhatsApp menu, tap the Chats category, and then press and hold on the conversation that you wish to delete.
 Then tap Delete Chat in the menu that pops up.

-(NOTE: You cannot delete a group chat unless you have already left that group.
-See our WhatsApp Groups tutorial to learn how to do that.)
+(NOTE: You cannot delete a group chat unless you have already left that group.)

 From the main WhatsApp menu, tap the "More Options" menu (the three white dots) and tap Settings in the menu that appears.